-The Icom 746 and 756 internal relay have low current contact ratings and becomes problematic in most shack conditions.
-This cable simply plugs into the accessory (ACC 1 or ACC 2) rear jack (DIN type) on the Icom 746 or 756.
-Four feet of shielded cable and an RCA/Phono type plug fits to your amplifier.
+The Icom internal relay have low current contact ratings and becomes problematic in most shack conditions.
+This cable simply plugs into the accessory (ACC 1 or ACC 2) rear jack (DIN type) on the Icom.
+Five feet of shielded cable and an RCA/Phono type plug fits to your amplifier.

 This package is compact and streamline, all components located inside the connectors.
 Unlike other solutions, there is no klunky external box and no need to apply other external power.
 Althought there's a relay inside the DIN connector, it looks like an ordinary cable.